Eat, Drink, Repeat

 Jejuk Seafood 3

 Jejuk Seafood has became somewhat of an institution in Pattaya, where they’ve now expanded to three branches.
-Our favourite is the third located, which is perched right on the beachfront and comes complete with laidback garden and beanbag seating.
+Our favourite is the third location, which is perched right on the beachfront and comes complete with laidback garden and beanbag seating.
 The restaurant claims to “bring the ocean to the shore,” and who are we to argue with the super-fresh fish, shrimp and crab on offer?
 All come cooked with home-style Thai flavours.
 The location is a little far from Pattaya city centre (try using the Grab app), but dishes like the springy crab omelette and yum sam khai (spicy three-egg salad with crab eggs, fish roe and salted egg) make it worth the effort.

 Moo 1, Sukhumvit-Pattaya Soi 2, Naklua